 Frontiers in Earth Science is member of the Committee on Publication Ethics.

 Electronic ISSN: 2296-6463

 Indexed in: Google Scholar, DOAJ, CrossRef, SAO/NASA ADS, Scopus coming soon

 Frontiers in Earth Science is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Earth Science welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Erratum and Protocols.
+The specialty sections of Frontiers in Earth Science welcome submission of the following article types: Book Review, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Erratum, Protocols and Data Report.